jeremydosborn/flask-pass0/readme.md

 # Flask-Pass0

-Alpha software and not ready for production.
-Passwordless authentication for Flask.
+Alpha passwordless auth module implementing magic links to start with scaffolding for future passkey implementation.
+Not ready for production.
+Magic links are not intended for high security use cases.

 ## What It Does

-Handles magic link authentication flow with built-in security:
+Handles magic link authentication flow to start with built-in security
 - Token hashing (HMAC-SHA256)
 - Single-use enforcement
 - Secure generation (256-bit entropy)